26 Anti-Aging Secrets That Could Add Years to Your Life

 Telomeres are protective caps on the ends of our chromosomes that dictate how long cells live.
 Short telomeres are linked to a host of age-related diseases and conditions, but a small study shows that positive changes in four key areas—your diet, exercise, stress management, and social support—may lengthen telomeres, according to research published in The Lancet Oncology.

 People who have around one to two drinks a day appear to be less likely to develop dementia or suffer a premature death in comparison with people who don’t drink at all.
 But moderation is crucial, says Dr. Roizen.
 Moderate alcohol consumption is defined as having up to one drink per day for women and two drinks per day for men—that’s it.
 More than that erases the benefits, he says.
-Also, if you have a problem with alcohol, alcohol’s possible benefits in this area are not a reason to start drinking again, because the risks outweigh the benefits.
-(Here’s what happens to your body when you drink a glass of wine each day.)

 Avoid these top five offenders

-The top five food offenders are saturated fat, trans fats, added sugar, syrups, and refined carbs.
+The top five food offenders are saturated fat, trans fats, added sugar, syrups and refined carbs.
 “By avoiding these five food categories, you can significantly lower your chances of disease and premature aging,” Dr. Roizen says.

 Live with purpose

 Having a deeper meaning and purpose in your life encourages healthy choices and behaviors, according to a 2017 study in the Journal of Health Psychology.
 The researchers found that people with a higher sense of purpose were more likely to eat lots of vegetables, exercise, get good sleep, and even floss their teeth.
+All important anti-aging factors to keep you feeling young!

 Get your zzz’s